sfdaTudur/Neural-Approximation-of-Dynamical-System-Flows/harmonic_oscillators/FlowTransformer/README.md

 ├── training.py
 ├── main.py
 ├── test.py
+├── slurm_array.sh
-├── slurm_script.sh
+├── slurm_aggregate.sh
 └── README.md
 ```

 * data.py: sampling, exact flow evaluation, quantization, and dequantization.
 * model.py: transformer architecture and autoregressive generation.
 * training.py: cross-entropy loss and training loop.
-* main.py: width-scaling and OOD generalization experiments.
+* main.py: trains and evaluates a transformer for a single embedding
+  width, and can aggregate completed experiments into the final CSV
+  and plot.
 * test.py: automated tests for the data, model, and training code.
-* slurm_script.sh: slurm script used to submit the experiment as a batch job on Isambard HPC.
+* slurm_array.sh: launches independent embedding-width experiments
+  as a Slurm job array, with one GPU per experiment.
+* slurm_aggregate.sh: runs after the array completes and combines
+  the individual results into a single CSV and plot.

 **Requirements**